What is strategy? (And does it matter?)

 Strategy versus culture is another false dichotomy.
 It exists most commonly in the saying, falsely attributed to W. Edwards.
 Deming, that "Culture eats strategy for breakfast".

 The culture that exists within an organisation is part of the context within which it plans to achieve its goals.
-But, it is not fixed.
-Many strategies include steps to change, develop or improve the organisations culture to better support its ability to achieve its goals.
+But it is not fixed.
+Many strategies include steps to change, develop or improve the organisation's culture to better support its ability to achieve its goals.

 There is no choice to be made between the two.
 Both exist and are important.
 Each acts on the other.
-If you insist on the misconception that "Culture eats strategy for breakfast" then you will have to accept that "without strategy, culture will starve."
+If you insist on the misconception that "Culture eats strategy for breakfast", then you will have to accept that "without strategy, culture will starve."

 Strategy as long-term planning